The Secret War (TV series)

-The Secret War was a seven-part television series that was produced by the BBC in conjunction with the Imperial War Museum (IWM) that documented secret technical developments during the Second World War.
+The Secret War was a six-part television series that was produced by the BBC in conjunction with the Imperial War Museum (IWM) that documented secret technical developments during the Second World War.
 It first aired during 1977 and was presented by William Woollard, drawing on the first-hand recollections of participants from both sides.
 The principal interviewee was R. V. Jones, whose autobiography informed much of the research before its publication.
-The opening music was an excerpt from Mussorgsky's Pictures at an Exhibition.
-The closing music was by the BBC Radiophonic Workshop.